+Welcome to Montcalm County's Vaping Work Team!
 The Vaping Work Team formed in 2018 to address the growing number of youth who vape in Montcalm County.
-The Team decided to piolot an anti-vaping program in Greenville Public Schools with the hope that it will be replicated in other schools in the county.
+The Team decided to pilot an anti-vaping program in Greenville Public Schools with the hope that it will be replicated in other schools in the county.

 - Addressing vaping in the student handbook

 - Creating a discipline policy for vaping violations

 - Developing an education package for students caught vaping.
 This package will reduce suspension time, add checks and balances within the school setting (bathroom checks, locker room checks, etc.), and create video PSAs for students and parents.